cbeck88/strict-variant/README.md

 It may be well-suited for use in scenarios where you need to have a variant holding multiple different integral types, and really don't want to have any loss of precision or any "gotcha" conversions happening.

-**strict variant** provides a strict never-empty guarantee like `boost::variant`, for ease of visitation.
+**strict variant** provides a strict *never-empty guarantee* like `boost::variant`, for ease of visitation.
+And it is *strongly exception-safe*, having rollback semantics if an assignment throws an exception.
 But it does not incur the cost of backup copies which `boost::variant` pays, due to a different implementation approach.
 In some cases this allows improved performance.